 Best soldering station with helping hands: WEmake Soldering Station with LED Illuminated Magnifying Lens and 3rd Helping Hand

 This is an all in one solution for soldering with a usable magnifier, a lamp and helping hands.
-It also includes holders for your soldering iron, solder spool, brass tip cleaner and cleaning sponge: you only need a soldering iron and some solder and you’re ready to go.
+It also includes holders for your soldering iron, solder spool, brass tip cleaner and cleaning sponge: you only need a soldering iron and some solder and you’re ready to This is an all in one solution for soldering with a usable magnifying glass (held with a large gooseneck arm), a led lamp and helping hands.

 The base has a nice weight so it won’t tip over, and all the tools are of a good quality.
 The only shame is that the LED lamp doesn’t come with the adapter in the box, but you can also power it with batteries.